 The evaluation consists of two steps:

 - Kicking-the-tires: Reviewers will check the artifact’s integrity and look for any possible setup problems that may prevent it from being properly evaluated (e.g., corrupted or missing files, VM won’t start, immediate crashes on the simplest example, etc.).
-In case of any problems, authors will be given a 48-hour period (August 30) to read and respond to the kick-the-tires reports of their artifacts and solve any issues preventing the artifact evaluation.
+In case of any problems, authors will be given a 6-days period (until September 5) to read and respond to the kick-the-tires reports of their artifacts and solve any issues preventing the artifact evaluation.

 - Artifact assessment: Reviewers evaluate the artifacts and decide on the approval of the artifact.